openshift/ci-tools/README.md

 ### Generate Prow jobs for new ci-operator config

-The generator can use the naming conventions and directory structure of the [openshift/release](https://github.com/openshift/release) repository.
+The generator uses the naming conventions and directory structure of the [openshift/release](https://github.com/openshift/release) repository.
 Provided you placed your `ci-operator` configuration file to the correct place in [ci-operator/config](https://github.com/openshift/release/tree/master/ci-operator/config),